Thriving on the Present Resources

 Life rarely gives you everything you want.
 For all we know, this squirrel may be fantasizing about walnuts and silently cursing the universe for giving it leftover Halloween pumpkins instead.
 But as far as I could tell, when I photographed this squirrel on a residential street in Denver, it seemed to be thriving on what it’s got.
 It appeared plump and healthy, with a good chance of getting through winter.

 But additional resources can sometimes be just the thing.
 Resources do matter.
 The squirrel would probably be much better off in a more animal-social-service-intensive universe where, for example, a squirrel catering service dropped off a raw nut buffet several times a week.
-One imagines, however, that the squirrel, isn’t holding its breath for the buffet.
-My anthropomorphic impression of this squirrel was that it was pretty happily feasting on the currently available resource — leftover Halloween pumpkins.
-Of course, no discerning squirrel is going to mistake the raw, wet cellulose taste of pumpkin with the oily, nutty, high-Omega-3 richness of a good walnut.
+One imagines, however, that the squirrel isn’t holding its breath for the buffet.
+My anthropomorphic impression of this squirrel was that it was happily feasting on the currently available resource — leftover Halloween pumpkins.
+Of course, no discerning squirrel will mistake the raw, wet cellulose taste of pumpkin for the oily, nutty, high-Omega-3 richness of a good walnut.
 But whatever a pumpkin loses to a walnut in taste and nutrition, it more than makes up for in size.
 And when you are trying to build body fat to get through the winter, size does matter.
 In general, resources matter.

-Resources matter/inner self-sufficiency trumps circumstance is a classic paradox where each pole of the paradox is sometimes more true than the other pole.
-I believe most important truths exist as a double-poled paradox, the opposite of a profound truth, and each pole is more valid in some circumstances, and less so in others.
+Resources matter/inner self-sufficiency trumps circumstance is a classic paradox where each pole of the paradox is sometimes truer than the other pole.
+I believe most important truths exist as a double-poled paradox — the opposite of a profound truth is another profound truth — and each pole is more valid in some circumstances and less so in others.
 (See my philosophy: Dynamic Paradoxicalism — the anti ism, ism.)

 Don’t get me wrong, I like cosmic overviews as much as the next guy, but as a Dynamic Paradoxicalist, I also realize that transcendence includes that which is transcended.
 This inclusion means that even with the cosmic overview, I’m still going to spend time on either pole of the paradox.
 So sometimes I need to focus on self-sufficiency when a resource isn’t available and other times I need to make an all-out effort to get a needed resource.

-From the point of view of my present economic status where I always manage to keep myself in groceries and have a certain amount of what’s called “leisure time,” an important resource distinction is the quality of the audio/visual equipment I possess.
-For example, movies, which I increasingly watch at home, are a priceless resource, one of my most important cultural experiences. are still the queen of the arts, an art form that incorporates all other art forms.
+From the point of view of my present economic status, where I always manage to keep myself in groceries and have a certain amount of what’s called “leisure time,” an important resource distinction is the quality of the audio/visual equipment I possess.
+For example, movies, which I increasingly watch at home, are a priceless resource, and one of my most important cultural experiences is still the Queen of the Arts, an art form that incorporates all other art forms.
 Movies operate like a mass-dream-delivery technology.
-When movies are done right they can create encompassing, life-changing experiences, participation mystique with parallel realities.
+When movies are done right, they can create encompassing, life-changing experiences and participation mystique with parallel realities.
 When it comes to the projection or video screen on which you experience the movie, size does matter — that’s why people pay to go to the movie theater.
 It is far better to see a powerful, visionary movie in high resolution on a big screen than on a small, poor-quality one.
 But if I were starving, screen size would probably diminish somewhat in importance.
-In other words, resource point of view fluctuates with resources.
+In other words, the resource point of view fluctuates with resources.

-The presence and absence of resources has shaped me in all sorts of ways.
-I am largely the mutant product of a whole technological magic-enabled civilization, while my grandfather grew up in a Latvian village without electricity or indoor plumbing, and therefore he was a different sort of mutant.
-When my father was born in New York City (not exactly a backwater) there were no commercial radio stations, and yet he lived long enough surf the Internet).
+The presence and absence of resources have shaped me in all sorts of ways.
+I am largely the mutant product of a whole technological magic-enabled civilization, while my grandfather grew up in a Latvian village without electricity or indoor plumbing, and therefore, he was a different sort of mutant.
+When my father was born in New York City (not exactly a backwater), there were no commercial radio stations, and yet he lived long enough to surf the Internet).
 When I was born, Sputnik had just been launched.
-Walking on the moon was only twelve years away, and I never lacked for food, plumbing or television.
+Walking on the moon was only twelve years away, and I never lacked food, plumbing, or television.

-Younger generations have never had to endure a world without internet, but may be tormented by social media.
+Younger generations have never had to endure a world without the internet but may be tormented by social media.
 So there are always tradeoffs, the fluctuation of resources, the fluctuations of the matrix.
-Sometimes you need to focus on resource acquisition, but even while doing that, focus on thriving with the resources currently available.
-So if life gives you leftover Halloween pumpkins, then make pumpkin-flavored lemonade or write a book about how much weight you lost on a raw pumpkin diet.
+Sometimes, you need to focus on resource acquisition, but even while doing that, focus on thriving with available resources.
+So, if life gives you leftover Halloween pumpkins, then make pumpkin-flavored lemonade or write a book about how much weight you lost on a raw pumpkin diet.
 Properly advertised, everyone will eventually want pumpkin-chai flavored energy drinks or something like that, and with sufficient marketing skills, to paraphrase the ancient Chinese, every crisis is also a retail marketing opportunity.

 They say that stress is the difference between what you want and what you’ve got, and sometimes it’s better to get what you want, and other times to want what you’ve got.
-Wanting what you got always works well as an aphorism, but unless you are a world class Taoist master, there are going to be times where wanting what you’ve got just doesn’t cut it.
-I think that a useful aphorism for the leisure class, like, “It’s not about getting what you want, it’s about wanting what you got” might not, however, be just the thing to buck up a baby dying of starvation (though that’s rarer now than any time in he past) or someone on a cattle train to Auschwitz.
+Wanting what you got always works well as an aphorism, but unless you are a world-class Taoist master, there will be times when wanting what you’ve got just doesn’t cut it.
+I think that a useful aphorism for the leisure class, like, “It’s not about getting what you want, it’s about wanting what you got,” might not, however, be just the thing to buck up a baby dying of starvation (though that’s rarer now than any time in the past).
 In my present circumstance, where I have a weather-resistant home filled with groceries and gadgets, wanting what I’ve got is a lot more viable.
-And in any situation where continuing to live is better than dying, there is one strategy that works if you are plant, animal, or person — a strategy that will work equally well if you are a transhumanist cyborg with a quantum neural net and titanium alloy exoskeleton, a demigod, or a walnut-deprived squirrel — figure out how to thrive on the present resources.
+And in any situation where continuing to live is better than dying, there is one strategy that works if you are a plant, animal, or person — a strategy that will work equally well if you are a transhumanist cyborg with a quantum neural net and titanium alloy exoskeleton, a demigod, or a walnut-deprived squirrel — figure out how to thrive on the present resources.

 See also: